Legal pot business owner sentenced for federal tax crimes

-PORTLAND, Ore. — A part-owner and operator of medical marijuana dispensaries in Oregon was sentenced to seven years in prison Monday, marking what a prosecutor called the county’s first federal sentencing of a legal pot business owner for tax crimes.
+PORTLAND, Ore. — A part-owner and operator of medical marijuana dispensaries in Oregon was sentenced to seven months in prison Monday, marking what a prosecutor called the country’s first federal sentencing of a legal pot business owner for tax crimes.

 Matthew Price also was ordered to pay $262,776 restitution to the Internal Revenue Service during sentencing in federal court in Portland, the Oregonian/OregonLive reported .

-Note: This story has been corrected to show that Price was sentenced to seven months in prison and not seven years.